jackdewinter/pymarkdown/readme.md

 - why does hard break not have \n?
 - HTML and Fenced Blocks and better handling of capturing newlines to avoid counting token height
 - verifying vs validating?
+- 634a in bq and in list
+- raw html, 500
+- links, 518b
+  - links with LF in link_label
+  - each inline token surrounded by text

 ## Bugs - Character Entities